Density of Binary Disc Packings: The 9 Compact Packings: Computer use

 \section{Computer use}

-Like for many results in packing theory (the most emblematic being probably the proof of Kepler's conjecture \cite{Hal05}), the proof of Theorem~\ref{th:main} makes an important use of the computer.

 The first use we will make of the computer is to check inequalities on real numbers.
 Since real numbers cannot be all exactly represented on a computer, we shall systemically use {\em interval arithmetic}.
-Let us briefly recall the basic principle (see, {\em e.g.}, \cite{Tuc11} for a comprehensive introduction).
-Any real number is represented by an interval whose endpoints are representable floating-point numbers.
-For example, the constant $\pi$ is represented by the software SageMath \cite{sage} with its $53$ bits of precision interval arithmetic by the closed interval

-Let us emphasize that the endpoints are not numerical approximation but real numbers representable on the computer.
-This is also the case for the values given in Tab.~\ref{tab:m}, \ref{tab:m_c5}, \ref{tab:Z} and \ref{tab:eps}, which are obtained as lower or upper bounds of interval.
-Then, computations are performed so that "nothing gets lost", {\em i.e.}, the image by an $n$-ary real function $f$ of intervals $x_1,\ldots,x_n$ must be an interval which contains at least all the real numbers $f(y_1,\ldots,y_n)$ for $y_i\in x_i$.
-Exactly what this interval is depends on the actual software implementation of the function $f$.
-For example, for the above interval $x$, SageMath computes

-This computation does not prove that $\sin(\pi)$ is equal to zero, but it proves that it is quite small, {\em e.g.}, less than $10^{-15}$.
-More generally, if a computation shows that the right endpoint of the interval which represents a real number $A$ is less than or equal to the left endpoint of the interval which represents a real number $B$, then it proves $A\leq B$.
-This is how we shall prove the inequalities~\eqref{eq:local}, \eqref{eq:vertex} and \eqref{eq:edge}, using the interval arithmetic of the open-source software SageMath \cite{sage}.
+The principle is simple: \begin{itemize} \item any real number is represented on the computer by an interval whose endpoints are exactly representable floating-point numbers. \item computations are performed in a conservative way, that is, the image by an $n$-ary real function $f$ of intervals $x_1,\ldots,x_n$ must be an interval which contains at least all the real numbers $f(y_1,\ldots,y_n)$ for $y_i\in x_i$. \end{itemize} The interval given by a sequence of computation will thus always contain at least the exact result.
+Exactly what this interval is depends on the actual software implementation.
+In this paper, we use SageMath \cite{sage} with its $53$ bits of precision interval arithmetic.
+Then, to prove an inequality $A\leq B$ between real number $A$ and $B$, we will check that the right endpoint of the interval which represents $A$ is less than or equal to the left endpoint of the interval which represents $B$.
+If this checking fails, it does not means that the inequality is false but that we cannot prove it with interval arithmetic.
+This is how inequalities~\eqref{eq:local}, \eqref{eq:vertex} and \eqref{eq:edge} are proven.